Buying ex-mine vehicles can save you thousands but some vehicle components can be subject to corrosion as shown with this 2015 Toyota Hilux Dual Cab.

 Also, a bit of cleaning and protection may slow further corrosion and rust.

-A final reminder, even though this Toyota Hilux was just over 12 months old and done low kilometres don’t just assume no damage has been done, you still must get underneath and inspect it.
-Grab my free Street Smart Tool Kit to help you.
+A final reminder, even though this Toyota Hilux was just over 12 months old when the pre-purchase vehicle inspection was carried out and done only low kilometres don’t just assume no damage has been done, you still must get underneath and inspect it.